RaspiKidd/Hydroponics/README.md

 ## To Do List

 - [X] Write Water Pump Code
-- [] Write code for the moisture sensor
+- [X] Write code for the moisture sensor
-- [] Test code for the moisture sensor
 - [] Write code for the water level sensor
-- [] Test code for the water level sensor
 - [] Write code for the LEDs
-- [] Test code for the LEDs

 ## Testing